About our Programs

-Graduates of the Broadcasting and Electronic Media program pursue careers in the broadcasting/film industry, as well as in cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
-Students in the General Option must demonstrate excellence in their ability to produce and edit either audio or video material to create a variety of projects.
+Graduates of the Broadcasting and Electronic Media program pursue careers in the media industry, as well as in broadcast news, magazines, public relations, government and non-profit public information offices, cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
+Graduates also pursue advanced degrees including in the legal field.

 Graduates of the Public Relations program pursue careers with corporations, non-profit organizations, education, government, and public relations agencies.
 Activities include providing appropriate counsel, writing and producing news releases, speeches and newsletters, using social media and planning events.
 Students must demonstrate excellence in research, planning, communication and evaluation of public situations using a variety of platforms to meet standards for public relations education as published by the Public Relations Society of America.